maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 stable and featureful.
 The project has received some funding which we have been using to ship devices to folks who want to help out.

-It's been almost three years the announcement of our project, and well over three years since we started working on Maemo Leste.
-And we have come far, and we will keep pushing until we have the secure, open, extendable and customisable mobile operating system that we envision.
+It's been almost three years since the announcement of our project, and well over three years since we started working on Maemo Leste.
+And we have come far, and we will keep pushing until we have the secure, open, extendable and customizable mobile operating system that we envision.
 Built by the community, for the community.